gomo/dynamic_scaffold/README.md

 #### Customize form

-We customize the form through the `DynamicScaffold::Config#form` property.
+You can customize the form through the `DynamicScaffold::Config#form` property.

 ```rb
 # app/controllers/shop_controller.rb